DBernardes/ffile_man/docs/source/index.rst

 ..
-FITS File Manager documentation master file, created by sphinx-quickstart on Wed Jul 17 16:05:57 2024.
+FITS FIle Manager documentation master file, created by sphinx-quickstart on Wed Jul 17 14:24:41 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-FITS File Manager documentation
+FITS FIle Manager documentation
 ===============================

 Add your content using ``reStructuredText`` syntax.
 See the